JMS55/jms55.github.io/content/posts/2026_09_15_solari_bevy_0_20/index.md

 More importantly than memory savings, that are a bunch of other improvements we either get for free, or can now afford to make due to combining the ReSTIR passes:
 * In Solari 0.19's ReSTIR DI, we never traced BRDF rays to sample emissive lighting, instead relying only on NEE.
 Now that everything is unified into one pathtracer, we can trace and resample BRDF-based emissive lighting for free, as if we don't hit an emissive mesh, the ray is not wasted - it just becomes a GI path.
 This greatly improves direct lighting from nearby emissives.
 * As discussed in the previous section, in Solari 0.19, we skipped tracing some visibility rays during MIS to increase performance, at the cost of some bias (shadow growing slightly larger and darker).
-Now, because we only have a single set of ReSTIR passes, we can afford to trace these rays, giving us fully unbiased (and lower variance) rendering.
+Now, because we only have a single set of ReSTIR passes, we can reallocate the rays we saved from no longer having two ReSTIR passes to be used in MIS for the single pass, giving us fully unbiased (and lower variance) rendering.
 Overall we went from about 6-12 rays per pixel (3 DI, 3 GI, 0-6 specular BRDF + NEE), to 6-10 rays per pixel (2-6 pathtracing BRDF + NEE, 4 ReSTIR).
 * Whereas before we never resampled specular GI, we can now resample sufficently rough/glossy specular reflections.
 More on the caveats here in a bit.
-* Much better light leak prevention, as instead of always terminating into the world cache after the first bounce like we used to for ReSTIR GI, it's now easy to simply continue tracing the path.
+* Much better light leak prevention, as instead of always terminating into the world cache after the first bounce like we used to for ReSTIR GI, it's now easy to simply continue tracing the path if terminating would risk leaking light.

 Overall, we get some very nice quality wins, simplify the code, and reduce our memory usage.
 Performance tends be either about the same, slightly slower, or slightly faster depending on the scene and GPU in question.